zionsg/zn-js-form/README.md

 - See `CHANGELOG.md`.
 Note that changes are only documented from v1.0.0 onwards.

 ## Usage
+- Open `docs/jsdoc/index.html` in a web browser to view the generated JSDoc documentation.
+    + Also look at the `test` folder.
+The `test.html` is an example of how this library can be used in a webpage (showcases fieldsets and other types of fields), while `*.test.js` show how it can be used in Node.js.
 - For Node.js:
     + Run `npm install zn-js-form` to install the package.
     + Import the module, e.g. `const ZnJsForm = require('zn-js-form');`.